Finding What You Need in PDFs¶

 service_headings = headings.filter(lambda heading: 'Service' in heading.extract_text())

-# Extract text from all elements in the collection
+# Extract text from all elements at once

 headings.extract_text()